 The MAS program is designed to be completed in two years, but students have up to four years to finish all program requirements if that is a better timeline for them.
-Students who are receiving federal financial aid should follow the two-year completion plan in order to maintain the minimum credits per term for eligibility.
+Students receiving federal financial aid should follow the two-year completion plan to maintain the minimum credits per term for eligibility.

 The MAS program is no longer admitting new students.
 Continuing students have through the end of AY23-24 to complete the degree program.
-Continuing students should be in regular contact with their Academic Advisor/Program Director and the OPAL Office (OPAL-Office@jhu.edu) to verify outstanding program requirements and possible course substitutions.
+Continuing students should be in regular contact with their Academic Advisor/Program Director and the MAS Office (MAS-Office@jhu.edu) to verify outstanding program requirements and possible course substitutions.